 Most lenders take fees out of your total loan amount.
 So if you’re approved for a $50,000 loan but charged $1,000 in fees, you’ll end up getting $49,000.
-If you want to be a savvy borrower, you should plan accordingly.
+So if you want to be a savvy borrower, you should plan accordingly.

 Annual fees (lines of credit): Some lenders charge an annual fee to keep your business line of credit open and active.

 Application fee: Lenders sometimes charge a fee for processing your loan application.
-Put simply, you get charged just to apply.
-Luckily, these fees don’t seem too common with business lenders.
+Put simply, you get charged just for applying.
+Luckily, these fees don’t seem to be the status quo for business lenders.
 We rarely see banks or online lenders charge application fees.

-Closing costs: Just like personal mortgages, many commercial mortgages and other commercial real estate loans come with closing costs.
-These can include things like appraisal fees, attorney fees, credit report fees, recording fees, and more.
+Closing costs: Just like personal mortgages, many commercial mortgages, and other commercial real estate loans come with closing costs.
+These can include appraisal fees, attorney fees, credit report fees, recording fees, and more.